-Many of the flowers we grow cannot be bought at the wholesale market for the exact reasons we love them - they are garden flowers, unsuitable for mass-production.
-They are irregular, unique in their flaws and quirks, variable in shape and colour.
+Many of the flowers we grow cannot be bought at the wholesale market for precisely the reasons we love them - unsuitability for mass production is reflected in irregular individuality, unique flaws and quirks, variabilities in shape and colour.
 We celebrate these inconsistencies in our arrangements, the curve or fork of a stem, the mottled effect of leaves turning on the cusp of autumn.

-Alongside the bounty from our own garden, for weddings and larger events we also buy from a number of excellent small growers and farms and are always on the look out for new suppliers of interesting seasonal ingredients.
+Alongside produce from our own garden, for weddings and larger events we also buy from a number of excellent small growers and farms and are always on the look out for new suppliers of interesting seasonal ingredients.
 After taking down arrangements from events everything is added to the compost, along with green kitchen waste and cardboard from the studio and our homes, nourishing the soil for future flowers.

 Headed up by Jess, our cutting garden is a productive space that we have adapted to suit our needs for weddings and workshops throughout the year.
 After the quiet of winter sweet scented narcissi and striped tulips burst into flower in the spring, along with speckled hellebores and fritillaria, and anemones and ranunculus in the tunnels.
 By early summer clusters of alliums, foxgloves, sweetpeas, poppies and early annuals are in flower, and the scented roses make their first appearance.
 In autumn we harvest Japanese anemones, buckets of richly coloured dahlias, cosmos and grasses, the final flush of colour and growth giving way to berries, seed pods and skeletal silhouettes as the year comes to an end and the garden is put to bed once more.